SovietEconLab/CEMI-Unified-Database/README.md

 each tagged release mirrored to Zenodo under a concept DOI plus a release-specific version DOI.
 When citing the dataset, cite both this Data Descriptor and the version-specific Zenodo DOI of the release you ran.

-  Note.
-Machine-readable CITATION.cff and codemeta.json files are not yet present in the current commit.
-They are planned for the first tagged release so that GitHub, Zenodo, and Zotero can harvest citations automatically; until then, cite the Data Descriptor and the Zenodo DOI directly.